 It features three levels with the top level being characterized by a portico featuring a massive colonnade.
 This makes this amazing monument in Rome an impressive attraction to visit!

-26. Marcello Theater
+26. Admire the Marcello Theater

 Marcello Theater is also referred to as the “Theater of Marcellus,” is an ancient Roman open-air theater that was completed at the start of the Roman Empire.